-In video, Trump unspools unsubstantiated voter fraud charges
+In video, Trump recycles unsubstantiated voter fraud claims

 Krebs was fired by Trump weeks ago.

-Barr, in an interview with The Associated Press on Tuesday, said the Justice Department has uncovered no evidence of widespread voter fraud that could change the outcome of the 2020 election.
+Barr, in an interview with The Associated Press on Tuesday, said the Justice Department has uncovered no evidence of widespread voter fraud that could change the election outcome.

 Trump, in his speech, delved into a series of baseless claims about voting in battleground states including Pennsylvania, Michigan and beyond.